Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 "Nah," he said with a wave of his paw, "Our Clans have good history, and it was an accident, too."

-"Yes…" The Straightshield clearly had an opinion on the matter.
+"Yes..."
+The Straightshield clearly had an opinion on the matter.

 "Is something wrong?"

 "I have my suspicions about this incident.
-I have no doubt Fiin is guiltless, but…delivery vans don’t just veer off like that.
+I have no doubt Fiin is guiltless, but... delivery vans don’t just veer off like that.
 We are going to investigate."

 "Seems smart.
 You keep us informed?"